giantswarm/fmt/javascript/testing.md

 - Test if a button is red instead of it has an `alert` class
 - Test if an element is present in the DOM instead of testing a state value in a component

+### Finding elements in the DOM
+- You should look for elements in [the same way the user would look for an element](https://testing-library.com/docs/guide-which-query)

 ### Unit tests vs Integration tests

 Integration tests give more test coverage with fewer tests while unit tests are a nice way of testing complex parts of our codebase.